George Stanley: Public life

-In 1981, Prime Minister Pierre Trudeau appointed George Stanley the 25th Lieutenant-Governor of New Brunswick since Confederation.
+In 1981, Prime Minister Pierre Trudeau advised the appointment of George Stanley to be the 25th Lieutenant-Governor of New Brunswick since Confederation.
 The mid-1980s were a festive time as New Brunswickers marked their province's bicentennial and many other historic events.
 During those years, eminent visitors from around the world, such as Queen Elizabeth II and Pope John Paul II, also came to help New Brunswick celebrate.
 George and Ruth Stanley, with their strong sense of tradition and their comfortable manner with people from all walks of life, brought "a new level of decorum" to this viceregal role.
 When George Stanley retired from his post as Lieutenant-Governor of New Brunswick in 1987, a testimonial dinner was given in his honour at CFB Gagetown; the guests at the head table were all Canadian generals, who had flown in to honour their former professor from the Royal Military College.

 Family life

 In 1946, George Stanley married Ruth L. Hill (1922–2017), ONB, BA, BCL, LLD, DCLJ, MMLJ, FRSA, a Montreal lawyer (she was gold medalist in law at McGill University).
-They had three daughters: Dr. Della M.M.
+They had three daughters: Della M.M.
 Stanley [Hon.
 Thomas Cromwell], Professor Marietta R.E.
-Stanley (1952–2008) [formerly married to Maurice McAtamney], and Dr. Laurie C.C.
+Stanley (1952–2008) [formerly married to Maurice McAtamney], and Laurie C.C.
 Stanley-Blackwell [John D. Blackwell].
 The Stanleys also have two grandchildren: Thomas E.G.S.
 Cromwell [Megan Ormshaw] and Ruth L.H.Q.
 Stanley-Blackwell.